Maya Kaathryn Bohnhoff: Writing

-Bohnhoff has written several dozen short stories and novelettes in most of the well known publishing magazines: Analog magazine, Interzone (magazine), Amazing Stories, Realms of Fantasy, Jim Baen's Universe, and others.
-Many of them have a recognizable relationship to religions — several have a significant basis in relation to the Baháʼí Faith and a few use Pagan (Spirit Gate), Catholic (Infinite Space, Infinite God), and Muslim (The Sons of the Fathers) characters or situations.
-Two brief examples include "Home is Where..." in which a pair of time traveling historians from the future employ an unusual conflict resolution method when their homesick kids go on strike during a Cold War visit to a US Air Force Base, and "The White Dog" wherein a lady comes to terms with her shocking albino appearance through the allegorical totem used by ʻAbdu'l-Bahá — a little white dog.
-The story "The White Dog" was a finalist for the 1999 BSFA award.
-"Cruel and Unusual Punishment" was included in the E-book anthology Infinite Sky, Infinite God which won the 2007 EPPIE award.
+Bohnhoff has written short stories and novelettes for a range of magazines, including Analog magazine, Interzone, Amazing Stories, Realms of Fantasy, Jim Baen's Universe, and others.
+Much of her writing is strongly influenced by her Baháʼí Faith and other religions.
+Her story The White Dog was a finalist for the 1999 BSFA award.
+Cruel and Unusual Punishment was included in the e-book anthology Infinite Sky, Infinite God, which won the 2007 EPPIE award.
 The story "O, Pioneer" was a finalist for the 2006 Sidewise Award for Alternate History.